ElvisAns/ElvisAns/README.md

 Hi there 👋
 ------------

-**I'm Elvis, someone who loves to code and innovate!**, a passionate self-taught full stack web developer and a freelance software engineer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build. i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+**I'm Elvis, someone who loves to code and innovate!**
+I am a passionate self-taught full stack web developer and a freelance software engineer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build. i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 :smiley: I feel peaceful when figuring out new technologies.